 About Squeaky Little Wheel Bakery

 Squeaky Little Wheel Bakery's mission is simple.
-We produce delicious vegan donuts and donut mixes for customers who enjoy convenience and value eco-friendly practices.
+Produce delicious easy-to-prepare donut mix kits for customers who value homemade but enjoy convenience.

-- Made without dairy, eggs, honey, soy, artificial colors, and artificial flavors.
+- Made without dairy, eggs, honey, soy, artificial colors, or artificial flavors.

 - Made with high quality recognizable ingredients you would find in your own kitchen.